abhisheksrivastava9/demo/README.md

-This is an instruction manual for our project.
+This is a demo project for learning Github.